-Due to terrorism, military conflict, and other ongoing security concerns, Canada (GAC) advises avoiding travel to Sinai Peninsula; Siwa Oasis; Western, Black, and White deserts; and Suez and Ismailia governates, within 50 km (31 mi) of the border with Libya.
-Canada also advises reconsidering travel (or avoiding nonessential travel) to the rest of the country, except Sharm El-Sheikh and Hurghada resort areas or the area along the upper Nile from the governates of Luxor to Aswan.
-U.S. (DOS), U.K. (FCO), and Australia (DFAT) have more limited warnings.
+Due to terrorism, military conflict, and other ongoing security concerns, US (DOS) advises avoiding travel to all border areas, the Sinai Peninsula (with the exception of travel to Sharm El-Sheikh by air), and the Western Desert.
+US (DOS) also advises reconsidering travel (or avoiding nonessential travel) to the rest of the country.
+UK (FCO), Canada (GAC), and Australia (DFAT) have more limited warnings.

 High risk of attack by domestic and transnational terrorist groups exists throughout the country, especially in Cairo and the Sinai Peninsula.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; places of worship; and transportation systems.

 High risk of kidnapping by terrorist groups exists throughout the country, especially in the Sinai Peninsula.
 Targets may include foreigners (especially Westerners and those working for oil companies), journalists, nongovernmental organization workers, missionaries, and aid workers.

-Risk of violent crime (armed robbery, home invasion, sexual assault [including verbal and physical harassment], and carjacking) and petty crime exists throughout the country, especially in cities and areas frequented by tourists.
+Moderate risk of violent crime (armed robbery, home invasion, sexual assault [including verbal and physical harassment], and carjacking) and moderate risk of petty crime exist throughout the country, especially in cities and areas frequented by tourists.

-Scams charging exorbitant fees for services have been reported.
+Scams involving exorbitant fees for services have been reported.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.